-Locally available and affordable building materials were emphasized for this project, with the Terracotta roofing tiles the prevalent roofing materials used in the village.
-The stone used for building the perimeter walls of the underground level was obtained from a nearby quarry, where the stone was already considered as waste.
-The project therefore allowed for the recycling of the stone and wood was brought in for the vaults due to the ease of building the vaulted forms with wood as compared to other materials.
+The stone used for building the perimeter walls of the underground level was obtained from a nearby quarry, where the stone was already considered waste.
+The project, therefore, allowed for the recycling of the stone and wood brought in for the vaults due to the ease of building the vaulted forms with wood as compared to other materials.

 Linkages on the underground compartments connect this new winery with the old one.
 The basement of the building becomes apparent through the exposed stone perimeter walls.
-Tractors ferrying grapes are driven up a ramp on the southern side of the building to the processing area where they are unloaded onto vats for fermentation.
+Tractors ferrying grapes are driven up a ramp on the southern side of the building to the processing area, where they are unloaded onto vats for fermentation.

-Richard Rogers who featured in our list of the most famous architects was responsible for this design together with his partners as they settled on a triangular plan to maximize the use of the site while helping resolve the difference in site levels.
 This winery is a positive step in terms of promoting local architecture.
 The villagers – who all have a huge stake in the wine cooperative courtesy of their surrounding grape farms – will be happy that they have such a magnificent winery around them.

 Project Information